jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Data Format {#data_format}

-The Bulk RDAP data is a JSON object comprising JSON members for metadata and JSON data for RDAP object classes.
+The Bulk RDAP data is a JSON object comprising JSON members for metadata and JSON data for an RDAP object class.

 ## Metadata